-In general terms, the cut-off for a course is the minimum selection rank needed by most Year 12 applicants for selection into a course.
-(They do not represent the average ability of the students accepted for the course.)
-Cut-offs are not the same as ATARs.
-Your selection rank is your ATAR plus any bonus points you are awarded.
+The course cut-off is the minimum selection rank (ATAR + bonus points) needed by most Year 12 applicants for selection into a course.
+Therefore, cut-offs are not the same as ATARs.

 The interaction of three factors determines cut-offs: